tibs/beyond-spellchecking-talk/slides.rst

 An error must be fixed, and will cause a build to fail

-A warning is just a warning - perhaps "suggestion" is better
+A warning is just a warning - a "suggestion"

-What do you do with a warning?
+What do you do after you get a warning?

 |think| Create tests you need, retire them when not
 ---------------------------------------------------